Stocks fall broadly on Wall Street; Southwest losses mount

 A report from the National Association of Realtors showed that the housing market continued cooling amid high prices and steeper interest.
 Pending home sales fell 4% in November.

-U.S. crude oil prices fell 1.3% and natural gas prices plunged 11%.
+U.S. crude oil prices settled 0.7% lower and natural gas prices plunged 10.8%.
 That hurt energy stocks.
-Exxon Mobil fell 1.5%.
+Exxon Mobil fell 1.9%.

 The Chinese government announced late Tuesday that it will start issuing new passports, a major step away from anti-virus travel barriers that likely will bring a flood of tourists out of China for next month’s Lunar New Year holiday.
 China has already said it will drop most of its COVID-19 travel restrictions next month.